Tesla Semi

 The Tesla Semi is a battery electric semi-trailer truck built by Tesla, Inc. since 2022.
-The truck is powered by three motors, and according to Tesla has approximately three times the power of a typical diesel semi truck, a range of 500 mile, and can operate at an energy use of less than 2 kWh/mile.
+The truck is powered by three motors, has approximately three times the power of a typical diesel semi truck, and can operate at an energy use of less than 2 kWh/mile.
+The Semi has two models: one is rated for 325 miles, the other for 500 miles.
+It can haul 45,000 lb loads.

 Two concept vehicles were unveiled in November 2017.
-Tesla CEO Elon Musk originally stated that production would begin in 2019.
-Production began in October 2022, several years behind schedule, and initial deliveries were made to PepsiCo on December 1, 2022.
-However, production then stalled.
+Tesla CEO Elon Musk predicted production would begin in 2019, but it began in October 2022, with initial deliveries to PepsiCo in December 2022.
+Production then stalled.

-Volume production of the Semi is planned to begin by March 2026.
-Once complete, the manufacturing facility, located adjacent to the existing Giga Nevada facility, is planned to produce 50,000 Semi trucks annually.
-The volume production Semi is expected by Tesla to weigh the same as a comparable diesel truck.
+Volume production of the Semi started on April 29, 2026.
+The manufacturing facility, located adjacent to the existing Giga Nevada facility, is planned to produce 50,000 Semis annually.
+The volume-production Semi is expected by Tesla to weigh the same as a comparable diesel truck.